 Chapter 1.
 Introduction

 Chapter 3.
 Planning and preparation for the IBM Spectrum Virtualize for Public Cloud deployment

 Chapter 5.
 Typical use cases for IBM Spectrum Virtualize for Public Cloud

 Chapter 6.
 Supporting the solution

-Appendix A. Approach and guidelines for Disaster Recovery solution in the public cloud
+Appendix A. Guidelines for disaster recovery solution in the Public Cloud

 Others who read this publication also read